goacoustic/neo4j-investigation/README.md

 > we can create and use more than one active database at the same time.
 This works in standalone and causal cluster scenarios and allows us to maintain multiple, separate graphs in one installation.
 Basically, it's multiple DBs with different URIs inside one Neo4j DBMS installation.
 2. Another option is to have completely different clusters for each DB.
 This enables us to have independant scaling and full isolation.

+## Fabric
-3. Also, Fabric is a way to store and retrieve data in multiple databases, whether they are on the same Neo4j DBMS or in multiple DBMSs:
+is a way to store and retrieve data in multiple databases, whether they are on the same Neo4j DBMS or in multiple DBMSs, using a single Cypher query.
+Fabric achieves a number of desirable objectives:

->
-a unified view of local and distributed data, accessible via a single client connection and user session
+-   a unified view of local and distributed data, accessible via a single client connection and user session

-increased scalability for read/write operations, data volume and concurrency
+-   increased scalability for read/write operations, data volume and concurrency

-predictable response time for queries executed during normal operations, a failover or other infrastructure changes
+-   predictable response time for queries executed during normal operations, a failover or other infrastructure changes

-High Availability and No Single Point of Failure for large data volume.
+-   High Availability and No Single Point of Failure for large data volume.

+In practical terms, Fabric provides the infrastructure and tooling for:

-Data Federation: the ability to access data available in distributed sources in the form of disjointed graphs.
+-   **Data Federation**: the ability to access data available in distributed sources in the form of **disjointed graphs**.

-Data Sharding: the ability to access data available in distributed sources in the form of a common graph partitioned on multiple databases.
+-   **Data Sharding**: the ability to access data available in distributed sources in the form of a **common graph partitioned on multiple databases**.

+With Fabric, a Cypher query can store and retrieve data in multiple federated and sharded graphs.

 ### Security